QNetITQ/WaveFox/README.md

 * Windows 7/8 (Partial support)

 #### Partial support
 The style works under these systems, but has not been tested by the author.
-Visual effects unique to these systems (Aero / Vibration, etc.) are not supported, but will work if Mozilla activates them by default
+Visual effects unique to these systems (Aero / Vibrancy, etc.) are not supported, but will work if Mozilla activates them by default

 ## Features
 * All themes supported (Tabs can be difficult to distinguish with some themes from the repository)